AshveerB/spaceman/README.md

 ## Project Description

 Have a player enter a word that will be guessed during the game.
 The word is then hidden and represented by blank spaces.
 The second player then chooses letters, which are revealed if present.
-If not, parts of the spaceman's spaceship are built.
+If not, the second player is allowed seven errors before the ship takes off and you they lose!

 ## Wire-Frames